Kilmar Abrego Garcia is freed from Tennessee jail so he can rejoin family in Maryland to await trial

 The Salvadoran national’s case became a flashpoint in President Donald Trump’s immigration agenda after he was mistakenly deported in March.
 Facing a court order, the Trump administration brought him back to the U.S. in June, only to detain him on criminal charges.

-On Friday, after two months, Abrego Garcia walked out of the Putnam County jail wearing a short-sleeved white button-down shirt and black pants and accompanied by defense attorney Rascoe Dean and two other men.
+On Friday, Abrego Garcia walked out of the Putnam County jail wearing a short-sleeved white button-down shirt and black pants and accompanied by defense attorney Rascoe Dean.
 They did not speak to reporters but got into a white SUV and sped off.

 “While his release brings some relief, we all know that he is far from safe,” Sandoval-Moshenberg said.
-“ICE detention or deportation to an unknown third country still threaten to tear his family apart.
-A measure of justice has been done, but the government must stop pursuing actions that would once again separate this family.”
+“ICE detention or deportation to an unknown third country still threaten to tear his family apart.”

+Meanwhile, Homeland Security Secretary Kristi Noem slammed the decision to free Abrego Garcia.

+“Activist liberal judges have attempted to obstruct our law enforcement every step of the way in removing the worst of the worst criminal illegal aliens from our country,” Noem said in a statement.
+She called ordering his release a “new low” by a “publicity hungry Maryland judge,” apparently referring to the judge overseeing his original deportation case rather than the Tennessee judge who ordered him freed.

+“We will not stop fighting till this Salvadoran man faces justice and is OUT of our country,” Noem said.

-Earlier this week, Abrego Garcia's criminal attorneys filed a motion asking the judge to dismiss the criminal case, claiming he is being prosecuted to punish him for challenging his removal to El Salvador.
+Earlier this week, Abrego Garcia's criminal attorneys filed a motion asking the judge to dismiss the smuggling case, claiming he is being prosecuted to punish him for challenging his removal to El Salvador.

+In a statement Friday, defense attorney Sean Hecker called the charges a “vindictive attack on a man who had the courage to fight back against the Administration’s continuing assault on the rule of law.”

 Abrego Garcia has pleaded not guilty to the smuggling charges, which stem from a 2022 traffic stop in Tennessee for speeding.
 Body camera footage from a Tennessee Highway Patrol officer shows a calm exchange with Abrego Garcia.
 There were nine passengers in the car, and the officers discussed among themselves their suspicions of smuggling.
 However, Abrego Garcia was allowed to continue driving with only a warning.